-Range of Valid Values: 0, 1, 2
+Range of Valid Values: 0, 1, 2 Takes effect: When Post is restarted

 SP_OPX_SQL_CACHE_DISABLE

 This parameter enables or disables the SQL Cache feature.
 By default, SQL Cache is on, and this parameter is set to 0.
 A setting of 1 disables SQL Cache.
 A setting of 3 disables SQL Cache for batch operations to reduce the amount of memory that Post uses.
 (A setting of 2 is not available.)